 So, I’m starting out today with a pop quiz.
 Ha ha.
 What do the following number sentences have in common?
 NO calculators!

 They all equal 120, don’t they?
 Do you see why?
 Each of the expressions is really just another way to write 15 x 8.
-The numbers 15 and 8 have been broken down into smaller factors in each of the expressions.
+The numbers 15 and 8 have been decomposed (broken down) into smaller factors in each of the expressions.
 Rich problem sets such as this one are the basis for number talks in the classroom.

-Number talks, as described in this particular book, are short–10-15 minute- warm-up activities focusing on mental math strategies.
-The book includes a great section describing what number talks are and how to use them in the classroom, and then the rest of the book is organized by grade levels–explaining what number talks look like at each grade level and providing pages with problem sets that can be used to promote certain strategies.
+Number talks, as described in this particular book, are short, 10-15 minute, warm-up activities focusing on mental math strategies.
+The book includes a great section describing what number talks are and how to use them in the classroom, and then the rest of the book is organized by grade levels—explaining what number talks look like at each grade level and providing pages with problem sets that can be used to promote certain strategies.
 Here’s a peek inside the book.

 Now, I want you to think carefully about the title of the book—Number TALKS.
 Who is doing the talking?
 If you said the teacher, you’d be wrong!
 The kiddos are the star of this show.
 Basically, this is another one of those situations where you don’t teach—the kiddos discover!
 Your job is to plan problem sets that will lead them toward a particular strategy (and they’re included in the book), scribe their thinking, and facilitate new learning.